 It wasn’t so long ago that artificial intelligence (AI) in banking seemed futuristic.
-Now, AI in the banking industry is officially mainstream as use cases mature from nice-to-have, cutting-edge options into day-to-day capabilities that offer concrete benefits and extraordinary savings.
+Now, AI in banking is officially mainstream as use cases mature from nice-to-have, cutting-edge options into day-to-day capabilities that offer concrete benefits and extraordinary savings.
 It’s about efficiency, speed, data, and insights that just weren’t possible before.

 The trend toward AI is continuing to gather steam for megabanks, fintechs, and traditional financial institutions (FIs) alike.
 According to Business Insider: